shlomiNugarker/nextjs-with-costum-cms/README.md

 ---

-Thank you for exploring the Haginabapardes project! 🌿
+Thank you for exploring the Next.js Application with Content Management System project! 🌿